Welcome to Denton Medical Practice Website.

 Your registration forms take 48 hours to process and your health check should normally be completed before you may book your first appointment to see a doctor.

 Asylum seekers are entitled to the same health services as other UK residents.
 To register, you must prove your identity by an ARC card or Home Office papers.

-Parents or guardians can register a baby at the practice by completing and presenting form GMS1
+Parents or guardians can register a baby at the practice by completing online form New Patient Registration

-Also attach a copy of the birth certificate.
+Also upload a copy of the birth certificate.
 They should ensure that they quote the baby's NHS number that has been provided to them through the maternity unit or from child health department.

 If you wish to see a GP and are visiting the area for more than 24 hours but less than three months, you can apply to register with the practice as a temporary resident.

 The application can be made using online form Temporary Patient Registration

 If you have any suggestions regarding how we can improve our service, please contact us, and we will do our best to help.

 If you visited the surgery, please let us know of your experience.